-Respect4us is an alternative education provider.
-Staffed by educational professionals it provides an alternative curriculum for secondary school children who have failed to make progress in the mainstream educational system.
-Taking referrals directly from schools it caters for three groups of young people:
+Respect4us is an alternative education provider working in partnership with schools in Norfolk.
+It provides an alternative curriculum for young people who have failed to make progress in the mainstream educational system.

-those whose behaviour in the classroom has become too difficult or too expensive in terms of time and money for hard-pressed schools to manage,
+those for whom National Curriculum is probably inappropriate and whose behaviour in the classroom has become too difficult or too expensive in terms of time and money for hard-pressed schools to manage,

 those who have been excluded from mainstream school and who are receiving only part-time education.